nrwl/nx/docs/shared/nx-plugin.md

 ## Generator

-The generated generator contains boilerplate that will do the following:
+The created generator contains boilerplate that will do the following:

 - Normalize a schema (the options that the generator accepts)
 - Update the `workspace.json`